AFCON 2025: Stanley Nwabali shines as Nigeria claims 3rd place vs Egypt

 2024 CAF Player of the Year Ademola Lookman replaced Paul Onuachu in the second half and made an immediate impact on the game.

-In the 65th minute, Fulham midfielder Alex Iwobi was introduced for the injured Bright Osayi-Samuel, who had been impressive throughout the match.
+In the 65th minute, Fulham midfielder Alex Iwobi was introduced for the injured Bright Osayi-Samuel.

 In the 86th minute, Ademola Lookman dribbled past two players at the edge of the box and delivered the ball into the six-yard area, but Semi Ajayi failed to convert the chance.